Generic coarse geometry of leaves: Growth of the orbits

 \item either all $\GG$-orbits in $U_{0,\text{\rm d}}$ have equi-equivalent growth;

-\item or else there exist residually many $\GG$-orbits $\OO$ in $U_0$ such that the growth type of $\OO$ is comparable with the growth type of meagerly many $\GG$-orbits; in particular, there are uncountably many growth types of $\GG$-orbits in $U_0$ in this second case.
+\item or else the growth type of every $\GG$-orbit is comparable with the growth type of meagerly many $\GG$-orbits; in particular, there are uncountably many growth types of $\GG$-orbits in $U_0$ in this second case.

 \end{enumerate} \end{thm}

 \begin{proof} If $\Int_0(Y(a,b,c))\ne\emptyset$ for some $a,b,c\in\Z^+$, then all dense $\GG\times\GG$-orbits in $U_0\times U_0$ meet $Y(a,b,c)$.
 It follows that all $\GG$-orbits in $U_{0,\text{\rm d}}$ have equi-equivalent growth.